billyquith/GWork/README.md

 GWork
 =====

-GWork is an embeddable GUI library with an extensive control set.
+GWork is a skinnable, embeddable GUI library with an extensive control set.
 Control rendering is abstracted, and can be implemented by any application wishing to use the library.

 A number of rendering backends are provided for use, or as an example for your own: